Guidance for carers

 If you are new to caring, we would suggest you contact your GP and let them know that you are a carer.
 We also recommend contacting your local carers’ organisation to find out how carers can be supported if you need to arrange this on behalf of someone.

 As with the flu vaccine, you will be able to receive your booster jab at a local medical practice such as your GP practice or pharmacy.
-We understand that carers will be contacted by the NHS when it is time to arrange a booster jab, but you won't necessarily be called forward unless identified as a carer.

 If you are new to caring, we would suggest you contact your GP and let them know that you are a carer.
 We also recommend contacting your local carers’ organisation to find out how carers are being identified locally.
 You will be contacted when it’s your turn or you can check if you can book one directly (see links above).